- Three years after the world was obsessed with Hwang Dong-hyuk’s original series, Netflix has announced the Squid Game season 2 release date.

 Do we have a Squid Game season 2 trailer?

-We now have a meaty two-minute teaser trailer (see: top of this article) — in addition to a minute-long “special” teaser, the release date announcement video immediately above, and the casting announcement video dropped at Netflix’s Tudum event.
+We now have a meaty official trailer (see: top of this article) — in addition to a minute-long “special” teaser, the release date announcement video immediately above, the casting announcement video dropped at Netflix’s Tudum event, and the previous teaser.

 The latest preview depicts Seong Gi-hun’s Lee Jung-jae right back where he started; fruitlessly attempting to convince the new crop of contestants they need to leave while they still can.
 Despite the violent executions of their fellow players during the early Red Light/Green Light round, it seems many are still desperate enough to tough it out.